 Watt’s main strategy for approaching the growth and maturation phase is to appreciate the importance of individual journeys and regularly assess kids’ physical growth.
 At Fulham, they record players’ heights and weights every 6-8 weeks, providing regular touchpoints throughout the season to track development.

 Faced with players at markedly different stages of their physical development, they also add variety to practices by occasionally mixing age groups.
-This gives players new challenges and provides a great insight into how they react to playing in different environments.
+This gives players new challenges and provides a great insight into how they react to playing soccer in different environments.
 It’s an approach grassroots clubs could also adopt, for example, by organizing ‘street soccer’ nights where different age groups are brought together and simply left to play.

-Besides providing children with new challenges and playing experiences, this approach affords great opportunities for informal play in an age where factors like technology and “no ball games” signs frequently impede it.
+Besides providing children with new challenges and playing experiences, this coaching approach affords great opportunities for informal play in an age where factors like technology and “no ball games” signs frequently impede it.

 Game formats: From 5v5 to 11v11